cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

 Labeled Query Files
 ~~~~~~~~~~~~~~~~~~~

 Labeled query files are the primary source of training data for the Workbench natural language processing classifiers.
 They are text files containing annotated example queries, one per line.
 Each file should contain queries which apply to a single intent only.
-All the labeled query files for a given intent must be placed in the folder for that intent, which is a subfolder of the :keyword:`domains` folder.
-For our example Kwik-E-Mart application, the :keyword:`domains` directory could be organized as follows.
+All the labeled query files for a given intent must be placed in the folder for that intent, which is a subfolder of the ``domains`` folder.
+For our example Kwik-E-Mart application, the ``domains`` directory could be organized as follows.

 .. image:: /images/directory4.png
     :width: 400px